pinksynth/sammy-lang/README.md

 }
 ```

-Enumerations ensure compile-time safety for using these constant values.
+Enumerations will be used to ensure compile-time safety for using these constant values.\*

 ```sammy
 Directions.north